apideck-libraries/portman/README.md

 ### Environment variables as Postman variables

 Portman uses `dotenv` to not only access variables for functionality, but you can easily add environment variables that you'd like declared within your Postman environment.
-Simply prefix any variable name with `PORTMAN_`, and it will be available for use in your Postman collection as the camelcased equivalent.
+Simply prefix any variable name with `PORTMAN_`, and it will be available for use in your Postman collection as the camel-cased equivalent.
 For example:

 ```
 PORTMAN_CONSUMER_ID=test_user_id